 The Deconstructive Theatre Project’s inaugural performance project was Moisés Kaufman’s Gross Indecency: The Three Trials of Oscar Wilde (2006).
 Over nine subsequent years the company has devised and premiered Brecht & Co.
-(2007), The Girlie Show (2007), a site-specific adaptation of Michel Marc Bouchard’s Lilies, or The Revival of a Romantic Drama (2009), an original two-actor contemporary circus adaptation of Antigone (2011), and most recently the first of its live cinema projects, The Orpheus Variations (2012 world premiere, 2013 and 2015 remounts).
-The Orpheus Variations most recently played as a part of The Public Theater’s Under the Radar Festival in January of 2015 with a subsequent extension at the Theater at the 14th Street Y in February of 2015.
+(2007), The Girlie Show (2007), a site-specific adaptation of Michel Marc Bouchard’s Lilies, or The Revival of a Romantic Drama (2009), an original two-actor contemporary circus adaptation of Antigone (2011), The Orpheus Variations (2012 world premiere, 2013 and 2015 remounts), Searching for Sebald (2015), and is currently creating Venice Double Feature.

 The Deconstructive Theatre Project is a member of the HERE Artist Residency Program and The Public Theater’s Devised Theatre Working Group and has received local and international development and performance residencies from The Stuart Street Playhouse, Chez Bushwick, The Center for Performance Research, Middle Collegiate Church, The School of Making Thinking, Kunsthof Tangendorf, IRT Theater, the Magic Futurebox, Edge Arts, HERE, FiveMyles, The Public Theater/Under the Radar Festival, Theater at the 14th Street Y, and Gowanus Art + Production and has performed in Boston, New York City, and the Catskills.